SOBotics/SOCVFinder/SOCVDBService/dev/metaCommentClassify.md

 #To flag, or not to flag- that is the question:

-Currently we are running a stackapp<sup>*</sup> using regex and NLP (Natural language processing) on all your comments.
+Currently we are running a [StackApp, called Heat Detector,](http://stackapps.com/questions/7001/) using regular expression and NLP (Natural Language Processing) on all your comments.
+The goal of this project is to identify automatically offensive comments left throughout Stack Overflow.

-The flame-out comments from new users are often easy to classify but everyday we see a continues flow of these border-line rude comments from the regular users of SO.
+The flame-out comments from new users are often easy to classify but, everyday, we see a continuous flow of borderline rude comments from the regular users of SO.
+Here's a sample:

 > This shows remarkably little effort.